View All Book Series

 Edited By Eugene O'Brien, Ian Hickey

-Seamus Heaney and the Art of Translation is comprised of eleven essays that examine the Nobel prize winning poet’s translations, and that situates the works within a transnational perspective.
-The essays focus on the broad and varied connections Heaney makes with writers from an Irish and European ...
+Seamus Heaney and the Art of Translation is comprised of 11 chapters that examine the Nobel prize winning poet’s translations and that situate the works within a transnational perspective.
+The chapters focus on the broad and varied connections Heaney makes with writers from an Irish and European ...

 Sapphic Adolescent Girls in Irish Young Adult Fiction Queering Girlhood